Oracle introduced powerful queuing mechanisms where messages can be exchanged between

 Some Words About Persistence

-receiving messages is a transaction controlled operation.
-The familiar statements
+that sending and receiving messages is a transaction controlled operation.
+The familiar

-ROLLBACK and COMMIT can do this.
+statements ROLLBACK and COMMIT can do this.
 Messages survive even system crashes.
-We may use our
+We may

-samples to send a message, shutdown the database, restart it and receive the message.
+use our samples to send a message, shutdown the database, restart it and receive the

-Broker OMB in literature and in browsing the web.
-The question arises if we need OMB
+Oracle Message Broker OMB in literature and in browsing the web.
+The question arises if

-complexity of different underlying messaging technologies should be hidden.
-The Java
+mechanism.
+The complexity of different underlying messaging technologies should be

-Message Service JMS is the foundation of the message broker.
-Many different drivers
+hidden.
+The Java Message Service JMS is the foundation of the message broker.
+Many

-from several vendors are supported.
+different drivers from several vendors are supported.
 Advanced Queuing is one of them.
-In these
+In

-using a common interface and broker mechanism.
-To describe OMB is not part of this
+reduced by using a common interface and broker mechanism.
+To describe OMB is not part of

-article.
-See for instance "Oracle Message Broker Administration Guide" for details.
+this article.
+See for instance "Oracle Message Broker Administration Guide" for

 Conclusion and Prospects

-and PL/SQL, Native AQ or the Java Message Service JMS.
-Both articles Parts I
+with messages and PL/SQL, Native AQ or the Java Message Service JMS.
+Both articles

-and II speak only about the main functionality and the essential operations that are
+Parts I and II speak only about the main functionality and the essential operations that

 such as message prioritisation, message grouping, rule-based subscription, message